murtukov/php-code-generator/readme.md

 use Symfony\Validator\Converters\{NotNull, Length, Range};
 ```

-Although all components if this library implement the magic `__toString()` method, avoid concatenating
+Although all components of this library implement the magic `__toString()` method, avoid concatenating
 them, as it will convert them into string scalars and all class qualifiers will be lost.

 So instead of concatenation: